 J-Will has the best style ever.
 From his high, unconventional ball handling, the way he dishes, his quick release and ability to see the court and know where his team-mates are at all times are insane.
-Most people see him play or watch highlights and just think he is some style baller that is just super flashy with no real substance and are quick to brush him off.
+Most people see him play or watch highlights and just think he is some style baller that is just super flashy with no real substance and is quick to brush him off.
 He is so fundamentally sound at the game of basketball that he adds that flare and personality to keep it fun, which I think, translates a lot to riding.
 You need to develop a core skill set and muscle memory before you can start trying all these wild tricks or forcing style.

 Photographers: Grady Mitchell, Brad Hill, Casey Bennett, Ted Grant, Berkley Vopnfjörð, Brain Van Wyk, Kynan Tait, Jason Headley, Mike Zinger, Andrew Volk, Donovan Mahoney and last but definitely not least, Khalik Allah, that dude is seriously so good.

-If I am not wrong, your latest webvideo was Insight, in 2013, and I didn’t see much of you on the Internet last year… What have you been up to lately?
+If I am not wrong, your latest web-video was Insight, in 2013, and I didn’t see much of you on the Internet last year… What have you been up to lately?

 I moved to North Vancouver in November 2013 and lived with Reece and his lady.
 The idea was to ride a bunch.
-Jarrett, Rupert and Luke all left Vic and I didn’t really have any homies to ride with.
+Jarrett, Rupert, and Luke all left Vic and I didn’t really have any homies to ride with.
 It was dope, strictly semi-pro lifestyle, then I was like, oh yeah, rent, groceries, insurance, bills… Life.
 I had to choose between like working evenings in a kitchen, SCRAPING by, hating every bit, not being able to afford anything just so I could dig and ride during the day to continue living the life of a semi-pro.
 I was working 8 hours a week as an intern at the printing place I’m working now, obviously not making enough money.
 Then I went home for Christmas.
 I was waiting for Dan to go get coffee, and stacked 180ing a parking block and fucked my wrist up again.
 When I got back to Van, I couldn’t ride but luckily enough I started working full time so I could afford to live.
-I just took it easy for the most part, hoping my wrist would get better but it never did.
-It turned out that half the bone (scaphoid) had been dead and was more or less just crumbing away in my wrist.
+I just took it easy, for the most part, hoping my wrist would get better but it never did.
+It turned out that half the bone (scaphoid) had been dead and was more or less just crumbling away in my wrist.
 I didn’t know this ’till about two months ago.

 Eventually, I got super over the commute, living on a hill, not being able to skate to a corner store and $25 cab rides, so when our lease was up I moved to the city.
 That’s where I’m at now.
 I work in the city and I like doing stuff in the city, so it made sense to move to the city.
 Plus I love riding street so it’s a good fit.
-There’s been a few anon comments to onlyMTB like, hating ’cause I’ve been ridin 20’s a bunch, but it’s like man, anyone who knows me knows I love riding street, I love jumping dirt too but you can’t do that when its dark.
-And I get off work when its dark five days a week, so yeah I’m gonna ride street five days a week.
+There have been a few anon comments to onlyMTB like, hating ’cause I’ve been ridin’ 20’s a bunch, but it’s like man, anyone who knows me knows I love riding street, I love jumping dirt too but you can’t do that when its dark.
+And I get off work when it’s dark five days a week, so yeah I’m gonna ride street five days a week.

 Before I got surgery, I’ve been clippin’, then sippin’.
 It’s a simple process really.
 I meet a bunch of the guys at Atlantis on Friday night and go ride street.
 You get a clip, you get to sip.
 And if you don’t get a clip… well, fuck it, it’s Friday and Hango did some crazy shit so you sip anyway.